Now

 Through first-hand accounts from young fishermen and women, the event will demonstrate how youth-led innovation, entrepreneurship and community management contribute to sustainable resource management, climate adaptation and the resilience of local food systems.

-At this co-organised event, CAOPA and the Sustainable Ocean Alliance (SOA) will present
+At this co-organised event, CAOPA and the Sustainable Ocean Alliance (SOA) will present proposals for strengthened commitments to youth inclusion, gender equality, decent work and climate resilience in African small-scale fisheries.

 Other events